 When you buy a used car, you have two possible sellers: a private owner or a dealership.
 Each has its advantages and disadvantages.

-High-pressure negotiation.
-Negotiation with car salesman can be more high-pressured than when buying from owners.
+- High-pressure negotiation.
+Negotiations with car salesmen can be more high-pressured than when buying from owners.
 Selling is what these guys do for a living.
 They know every trick in the book and will unleash them on you without hesitation.
 When you step foot on the dealer’s lot, gird up your loins, and prepare to play hardball.

 Blue Book It!